basis-point/jupyter-examples/notebooks/zero_coupon_swaps/README.md

 This directory contains examples demonstrating how to build, value and analyse the risks of zero coupon swaps using the open source library [QuantLib](https://www.quantlib.org/).

+We are looking into various options of constructing interest rate swap term structures, under different interpolation schemes.
+We show the impact that interpolation may have on the valuation of derivatives, zero coupon swaps in this case.

 ![](graphs/forward_curves.png)

+Interpolation may introduce some artifacts into the distribution of sensitivities.
+It is important to understand what kind of effects can be expected and how to mitigate them.

 ![](graphs/sensitivities.png)